Nathaniel Attoh

-Nathaniel Attoh, alias Citizen Attoh, born (March 11, 1983) is a Ghanaian professional master of ceremonies (mc), international boxing ring announcer, and television and radio journalist.
-He is known for the radio show " Joy Sports Link" on Joy 99.7 FM (the flagship brand of the Multimedia Group) Ghana.
+Nathaniel Attoh, also known as Citizen Attoh, born 11 March 1983, is a Ghanaian professional master of ceremonies (mc), international boxing ring announcer, and television and radio journalist.
+He is known for the radio show "Joy Sports Link" on Joy 99.7 FM (the flagship brand of the Multimedia Group Limited) Ghana.

 Early life and education

 The son of a physician, Attoh was born in Accra, Ghana.
-He was educated at Ridge Church School in Accra., followed by St. Augustine's College in Cape Coast, Ghana.
+He was educated at Ridge Church School in Accra, followed by St. Augustine's College in Cape Coast, Ghana.

-He then received a diploma in communication studies from the African University College of Communications (then Africa Institute of Journalism and Communications) between 2003 and 2005.
-He later enrolled at the Ghana Institute of Journalism (GIJ), where he successfully completed a Bachelor of Arts degree in communication studies (PR option).
+He received a diploma in communication studies from the African University College of Communications (then Africa Institute of Journalism and Communications) between 2003 and 2005.
+He later enrolled at the Ghana Institute of Journalism (GIJ), where he completed a Bachelor of Arts degree in communication studies (PR option).

 Broadcast career

 Attoh started his journalism career with the Graphic Communications Group, where he reported for the Graphic Sports Newspaper.
 After 5 years, he joined the Multimedia Group (Ghana) in April 2009 as a Broadcast Journalist (Sports).
-He was key in the establishment of the Joy Sports brand which now is on television, radio and online.

 He was promoted to senior broadcast journalist and eventually editor of Joy Sports.
 He moved beyond sports, and presented some entertainment and lifestyle shows (Entertainment News on Drive Time on Joy FM and also "Autograph on the Joy Prime Channel on Multi TV").
 He is the host of "Sports Today" on the Joy News Channel on Multi TV Ghana.
-He has also anchored the African Cup of Nations Broadcast, the Football Show and the English Premier League Broadcast, all on Multi TV Ghana.
+He has also anchored the African Cup of Nations Broadcast, the Football Show and the English Premier league Broadcast, all on Multi TV Ghana.